dreidgon/wp-countdown-maintenance/README.md

 # WP Countdown Maintenance

-A lightweight and easy-to-use WordPress maintenance mode plugin.
+🚧 **This plugin is currently in active development.
+Use at your own risk in production environments.** 🚧 A lightweight and easy-to-use WordPress maintenance mode plugin.
 Display a custom maintenance message, logo, and countdown timer while your site is under construction or undergoing updates.

 ---